Dariusz Gęsior

-Dariusz Jan Gęsior (/pl/; born 9 October 1969) is a Polish professional football manager and former player who manages the Poland national under-15 team.
+Dariusz Jan Gęsior (/pl/; born 9 October 1969) is a Polish professional football manager and former player.
+He currently works for Ekstraklasa club Cracovia as a youth development & management coach.

 Club career

 Gęsior is one of the most notable players of Ruch Chorzów.
 His last club was Dyskobolia Grodzisk Wielkopolski, which he left in late 2006.
 His nickname is Gąska.

 International career

-Gęsior was a member of Olympic Poland national team participating in Olympic Games 1992.
-He played 22 caps and scored once for the Poland national team.
+Gęsior was a member of the Olympic national team participating in the 1992 Summer Olympics, where Poland won the silver medal.
+He played 22 caps and scored once for the Poland senior team.